Oral Side Effects of Medications

 Taste Changes, Including Metallic Taste

-Sometimes, a medication you take can alter your sense of taste.
+Sometimes, a medication can alter your sense of taste.
 A change in the body's ability to sense tastes is called dysgeusia.
 Some drugs can make food taste different, or they can cause a metallic, salty, or bitter taste in your mouth.
 Taste changes are especially common among elderly patients who take multiple medications.

 Usually the taste changes are temporary and go away when you stop taking the medicine.